martinthong125/notes/docker-volumes.md

 # How to use docker volume (recommended)
-The problem: when using WSL2, the given named volume location might not be found.
+The problem: when using WSL2, docker inspect <volume>, the Mountpoint location might not be found.
 Instead, open explorer and key this in address bar.
 ```sh
 \\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes
 ```